airKing05/youtube-clone/README.md

 - Special thanks to the YouTube Data API for providing the necessary data for this project.
 - Appreciation to the React, Redux, and Redux Saga communities for their excellent tools and documentation.
+- Firebase for providing authentication and real-time database capabilities.